CodeTheChangeUBC/aispi/README.md

   <Directory "C:/aispi">
   ```
 5. Save the config file and Start the Apache Server.
-6. Open localhost in your browser
+6. Open localhost/debug.php in your browser.
+You're done.

 ## Technical Specifications:
 ### Server